dominic-meads/SPI-master-for-MCP3202-ADC-and-MCP4822-DAC/README.md

 Please watch my youtube video on version 1 for more clarification: https://www.youtube.com/watch?v=upVfMuauNak&t=406s

-In Version 2.0 I updated the sampling frequency to its max 50 KHz (in reality 49.84 KHz), and changed some timing on the data valid signal, as well as some of the parameters.
+In Version 2.0 I updated the sampling frequency to its max 50 KHz, and changed some timing on the data valid signal, as well as some of the parameters.

+I also included the zip file in /V2.0 that contains the module in an IP core than can be added to a block design in Vivado

 :) happy interfacing!